 BSc in Production Engineering, 2008

-Current topics and group
+Current topics and research group

 Applications of optimisation under uncertainty techniques to represent the evolution of energy systems and devise policy and decision making support to foster the adoption of low-carbon energy production.
 Some problems include: